 The user is able to analyze all the signals digitized by the system, as well as the status of the feedback loop.
-Several signals can also be monitored by the system in order to generate Interlock events if something unexpected happens.
+Several signals can also be monitored by the system and Interlock events are triggered if something unexpected happens.

-The block diagram presented in Figure 20 presents a possible configuration of Libera LLRF in the accelerator environment:
+The block diagram presented in Figure 21 presents a possible configuration of Libera LLRF in the accelerator environment:

-Figure 20: Possible configuration of Libera LLRF in the accelerator environment
+Figure 21: Possible configuration of Libera LLRF in the accelerator environment